-A total of 11 participants opted to complete Test C using the 25 square method with varying levels of deviation from the population mean.
+A total of 13 participants opted to complete Test C using the 25 square method with varying levels of deviation from the population mean.
 This was the least popular of the estimation methods.
-The results verified that as with the other two test methods there was a higher degree of deviation when comparing results against the image analysis % cover as opposed to population mean.
+The results verified that as with the other two test methods there was a higher degree of deviation when comparing results against the image analysis % cover as opposed to the population mean.

-The average range of percent covers per quadrat was 18% with quadrat 10 producing the highest range of 39%.
-Only two laboratories failed at least one quadrat using Z-scores from the mean with between 1 and 4 failures and an overall pass rate of 97%.
-There were also more 'Fails' using Z-score from image analysis with between 1 and 9 'Fails' per lab with only two lab receiving no 'Fails', and an overall pass rate of 82%.
+The average range of percentage covers per quadrat was 25.6%, much higher than in RT04 (18%), with quadrat 2 producing the highest range of 41%.
+Only four laboratories failed at least one quadrat using Z-scores from the mean with between 1 and 2 failures and an overall pass rate of 97%.
+There were also more 'Fails' using Z-scores from image analysis with between 1 and 9 'Fails' per person with six people receiving no 'Fails', and an overall pass rate of 85%.